AdrienCos/compareto/README.md

 ## Use a subset of characters or parts

-The `data/` folder contains CSV files that list the parts and characters available in the game.
-Each line in these files correspond to a single part/character.
+The executable produced by running `make` bundles the parts and characters data.

-In order to limits which parts are used by the optimizer (if you don't have all the parts unlocked yet, or if you want to avoid certain characters for instance), make a copy of the concerned file, and remove the parts/characters you are not interested in.
+In order to limits which parts are used by the optimizer (if you don't have all the parts unlocked yet, or if you want to avoid certain characters for instance), make a copy of the files in `data/`, and remove the parts/characters you are not interested in.

 To have `compareto` take these modified files into account, use the following flags to give it the path to the modified file: